Jesse Williams (high jumper): Early life and college

-Nationally Ranked Junior in 2002
+Nationally Ranked Junior in 2002 through Olympics in 2008

 Williams finished fourth at the 2002 World Junior Championships, eighth at the 2006 World Athletics Final and 2007 World Athletics Final and third at the 2008 World Athletics Final sixth at the 2008 World Indoor Championships.
 His personal best jump is 2.36 metres, achieved in February 2009 in Banská Bystrica.
 He was the 2008 Olympic Trials champion in the high jump and competed for the United States in the 2008 Summer Olympics in Beijing.
 He did not progress beyond the qualifying rounds.

 Hitting the Heights in 2009

 During the 2009 indoor season he validated his off-season training at the elite Europa SC High Jump invitational, held at Banska Bystrica, Slovakia, on February 9, 2009.
 Williams set a personal best of 2.36m, but finished 2nd (on misses) to Swedish jumper Linus Thornblad (also 2.36).
 This was a significant improvement on William's previous indoor best, 2.32, set at the Banska Bystrica meet in 2008.

 Unhappy with his failure to qualify for the Olympic final, Williams set his sights on the 2009 US Championships, saying "this year is a redemption year.
 I really feel like I can win a medal".
 In that meet Jesse jumped 2.28 meters on his third attempt to earn fourth place.
 At the 2010 IAAF World Indoor Championships in Doha, he claimed fifth place in the final (2.28m) while fellow American Dusty Jonas won the bronze.

 At the Karlstad Grand Prix meet in Karlstad, Sweden on July 15, 2010 – also known as the "Stefan Holm Invitational" – Williams outdueled Linus Thornblad (the crowd favorite).
 The two were then the top two jumpers in 2010 and were tied through 2.22m, but Williams pulled ahead with a first try clearance of 2.25, and won with another first attempt clearance at 2.28m (7' 6", which Thornblad failed to clear).
 Williams finished the meet with three tries at 2.31.

 At the 2010 USA Outdoor Championships, Williams jumped 2.26 meters on his first attempt, with no misses in the competition at any height, for the gold medal.
 Later that year he took second place in the inaugural Diamond League, having 13 points against Russia's Ivan Ukhov who had 20 points.